Leandromaro/codility/README.md

 ```
 ```
 // Result -> 100%
-// Avoid consecutives for O(N2) using two separates for get linear complexity int result[] = new int[N];
+// Avoid consecutives for O(N2) using two separates for statements we get linear complexity int result[] = new int[N];
         int lastUpdate = 0;
         int length = A.length;